ZSGH123/studygit/readme.txt

-git is version control system.
+git is version control system.goosd git is good software